RiverReports logo

 Gros Ventre River

-A 74-mile tributary flowing through the Gros Ventre Wilderness east of Jackson.
+A roughly 60-mile tributary flowing through the Gros Ventre Wilderness east of Jackson.
 The upper sections above Slide Lake offer excellent small-stream fishing for cutthroat and brook trout.

 Season: April 1 - October 31 Best fishing: End of runoff (late June/early July) through August Access: Gros Ventre Road east from Kelly; public access at Crystal Creek Campground and between Crystal Creek confluence and Upper Slide Lake Character: Freestone; mix of pocket water and meadow sections Caution: Ford carefully; unstable bottom.
 Bear country—carry spray.